WordPress/gutenberg/docs/reference-guides/interactivity-api/README.md

 #### Add `interactivity` to your project

-Install the Interactivity API to your project with the following command
+Install the Interactivity API to your project with the following command:

 ```bash
 npm install @wordpress/interactivity --save